 Many household chemicals are being purchased from leading DIY stores on a regular basis so using up or sharing these items can save people money as well as reducing costly and polluting chemical disposal.

 If you have a chemical with hazardous symbols on the container and you are not able to use it up or find anyone else who can use it, please fill out a chemical waste form.

 Chemicals can be disposed of at the following centres

 - Princes Drive between 1pm to 3pm on Thursdays (a 10-minute slot will be given to you during the booking process)

 - Lower House Farm between 2pm to 3pm on Tuesdays (a 10-minute slot will be given to you during the booking process)

 Only paint & chemical wastes can be brought to site through the Chemical Waste Disposal Form.
 All other wastes will be rejected if brought to site.
 If you have other types of waste to dispose of, please book yourself in.

 Any solid chemical wastes, that are in a container that has no hazardous symbols displayed on it, can be disposed of in the Waste to Landfill container.
-If you suspect that the container is not the original container, then please treat the solid chemical waste as hazardous and follow the normal procedure for disposing of hazardous waste.
+If the solid chemical is not in the original container, and you believe the solid chemical waste to be hazardous, please follow the normal procedure for disposing of hazardous waste.

 To book please read our chemical procedure (PDF, 124 KB) before completing a form: